Shhhhh. Sneak up quietly. Hang the goodie bag on the door and then... run, run, RUN!!! This family Christmas tradition is sure to be memorable.

 Parent Tip: If you want to make this educational, have the kids count the candy bars in the bag.
 We would always line the bars up by rows of ten.
 Decide how many goodie bags you'd like to make and then ask them to divide the candy into X number of piles.

-5. Ding-dong-ditch.
-Honestly, this is the part of the tradition that make it memorable.
-You’re out at night, enjoying the holiday lights and searching for Christmas spirit.
-We’d form mission teams: one child and one adult per house.
-Usually the other adult would park around the corner.
+Honestly, this is the part of the tradition that makes it memorable.
+You're out at night, enjoying the holiday lights and searching for Christmas spirit.
+We'd form mission teams: one child and one adult per house.
+Usually, the other adult would park around the corner.
 We quietly sneak-up to the house and leave the goodie bag at the door.
-Then we hit the door bell and BAIL.
+Then we hit the doorbell and BAIL.

 *Safety note: Please be cautious of ice.
-Use your best judgement with your little one and their capabilities.
+Use your best judgment with your little one and their capabilities.

 “Our hearts grow tender with childhood memories and love of kindred, and we are better throughout the year for having, in spirit, become a child again at Christmas-time.”